sl4m/vm/README.md

 ## Installation

-### Define your Base Box
+### Define your Base Box (only works on Mac OSX/\*nix hosts)

   `cp definitions/development-vm/definition.rb.example definitions/development-vm/definition.rb`

 #### Default settings

-  * CPU Count: 4 - _If you do not have 4 cores, decrease this number._
+  * CPU Count: 4 cores - _If you do not have 4 cores, decrease this number._
-  * Memory: 8gb - _If you do not have more than 8gb of RAM, decrease this number._
+  * Memory: 8GB - _If you do not have more than 8gb of RAM, decrease this number._
-  * Hard Drive: 20gb
+  * Hard Drive: 20GB

    Modify the settings to suit your needs.

 ### Vagrantfile

-Copy `Vagrantfile.example` as `Vagrantfile` or create your own.
+  * Copy `Vagrantfile.example` as `Vagrantfile` or create your own.
+  * Uncomment recipes to suit your needs.

 ### Add your ssh keys